 1985-1986: TV and radio training at Deutsche Journalistenschule, Munich (The German School of Journalism).

-1984: Internships in the United States with the MacNeil/Lehrer NewsHour of PBS with Jim Lehrer in Alexandria, Virginia, and with Public Radio in Washington, D. C.
+1984: Internships in the United States with the MacNeil/Lehrer NewsHour of PBS with Jim Lehrer in Alexandria, Virginia and Robert McNeil in New York City, and with Public Radio in Washington, D. C.

 1979-1981: Journalism & marketing trainee, then reporter on the local news beat at Lancaster Independent Press, a weekly newspaper in Lancaster, Pennsylvania.